Frequently Asked Questions

 - Do you offer job placement services after graduation?

-If you don't find answers to your questions here, you can use the Site Map to find a page on our site, send an email to , or give Melissa a call at (800) 679-2603 ext 204.
+If you don't find answers to your questions here, you can use the Site Map to find a page on our site or contact Jeff at or 304-679-5785.

 Where is Meredith Manor located?